Back to Blog

 • No multi-vendor support (Cisco only)

-• No Python scripting or Ansible automation
+• No real Python / Ansible automation (CCNA v1.1 requirement gap)

 • Manual lab building every time